 The beach provides a small bar and lifeguard services during high season, and a coastal path runs around the coastline connecting with Cala Capitán and La Zenia beaches to the north.

 The Orihuela Costa tourist train was an instant hit with both locals and tourists on its introduction last year.

 Fresh from a winter spent operating a tourist route around the city of Orihuela somewhat inland from La Zenia, the train will return this summer to provide local transport services along the Orihuela Costa coastline.

 The train offers a super-fun way to see the sights and experience the sounds of the region, and scheduled stops include Playa Flamenca beach, La Zenia beach, Zenia Boulevard shopping centre, the port and beaches of Campoamor, and the renowned Cabo Roig strip.

-And for the 2019 season, they´ve pulled out all the stops to provide more than four months of world-class entertainment throughout the summer.
+And for the summer season, they've pulled out all the stops to provide more than four months of world-class entertainment throughout the summer.
 With local acts performing alongside famous musicians, the Plaza provides nightly entertainment three days a week during the holiday season.